AnnetteCarolyn/calculator/README.md

 This is an inspiration that came to my mind when I was counting minutes to do the accounts with my previous employer, to count properly **minutes worked**.
 U need to download all the files and extract the .zip archive, then select the option "Run Anyway" at Windows.
+Have fun! :)